Skip to Content

 College of Arts, Sciences & Education

-Bond’s research focuses on improving the understanding of the ecology of endangered marine wildlife, and the design and implementation of tools and management strategies, to conserve and recover species.
+Bond’s research focuses on improving the understanding of the ecology of endangered marine wildlife, and the design and implementation of tools and management strategies to conserve and recover species.
 His work is a mix of applied field research and international policy work.
+He also serves as the lead for sharks and rays under the CAMAC project.
 Current field projects aim to improve the conservation of oceanic whitetip sharks, smalltooth sawfish and great hammerheads sharks.

 simon-dedman.jpg